International conference “Minorities and Self-determination – 100th Anniversary of the Post-World War I Plebiscites”

 - Panel 2: Plebiscites as a tool for self-determination in 1920-21

 - Panel 3: Minority treaties as a consequence of the Versailles Peace Conference

 - Panel 4: Post-plebiscitary territories as living spaces between the two World Wars

 - Panel 5: Plebiscites, referenda and self-determination in current contexts

 - Panel 6: Concluding discussion

-The conference will feature two keynote speakers.
-Political scientist Professor Matthew Qvortrup will deliver a lecture on Schleswig plebiscites in both historical and contemporary contexts additionally focusing on the role of emotional arguments, while historian Dr. Volker Prott will address the issue of 1917-1923 plebiscites as tools contributing to the establishment of just and lasting peace.
+The conference featured two keynote speakers.
+Political scientist Professor Matthew Qvortrup delivered a lecture on Schleswig plebiscites in both historical and contemporary contexts additionally focusing on the role of emotional arguments, while historian Dr. Volker Prott addressed the issue of 1917-1923 plebiscites as tools contributing to the establishment of just and lasting peace.